-Some Universities may give you some leeway if you only just missed out by one grade.
-This can be dependent on a lot of things, such as if the University in question has a lower number of applicants than expected and so they lower the grade boundaries required.
+Some universities may give you some leeway if you just missed out by one grade.
+This can depend on many things, such as if the university in question has fewer applicants than expected, so they lower the grade boundaries required.

-Your Insurance place is the University you chose as your second choice.
-This may be an Unconditional or Conditional offer.
-If it’s Conditional, you will still need to meet the conditions for the place to be confirmed.
-Upon being rejected by your Firm place, if you get accepted into your Insurance, this will be confirmed as your University place.
+Your insurance place is the university you chose as your second choice.
+This may be an unconditional or conditional offer.
+If it’s conditional, you will still need to meet the conditions for the place to be confirmed.
+Upon being rejected by your firm choice, if you get accepted onto your insurance, this will be confirmed on results day.

-Your Firm place may not have gone through, but the University may offer you a place on a similar, alternative course if they still have places available.
+Your firm place may not have gone through, but the university may offer you a place on a similar, alternative course if they still have spaces available.
 You can decide whether to accept or reject this.

-If you still want to go to University this year, but you get rejected from (or don’t want to accept) your Firm or Insurance place, you can go through Clearing to find places that will take you.
+If you still want to go to university this year but get rejected from (or don’t want to accept) your firm or insurance place, you can go through Clearing to find a university that will take you.

-University Clearing places vary every year based on the number of applicants a University gets, and whether they can accept more students.
+University Clearing places vary annually based on the number of applicants a university gets and whether they can accept more students.
 There are different ways to find out about Clearing places before results day – and it’s a good idea to note a few down as alternatives to save you time on results day.

-First, you can use the UCAS search tool to search for specific institutions or courses that have places available.
-Alternatively, you can contact Universities directly to ask about Clearing places.
-Here’s what you need to know about Clearing places at Lancaster, Durham and Reading.
+First, you can use the UCAS Search Tool to search for specific institutions or courses that have places available.
+Alternatively, you can contact universities directly to ask about Clearing places.
+Here’s what you need to know about Clearing places at Lancaster and Reading.

 Do Any Universities Not Have Clearing Places?

-While most Universities will take part in Clearing, some of the more competitive Universities don’t, such as Cambridge and Oxford.
+While most universities will participate in Clearing, some of the more competitive universities, such as Cambridge and Oxford, don’t.

-Similarly, some competitive courses like medicine, dentistry and veterinary science are very unlikely to have Clearing places, as they are already oversubscribed.
+Similarly, some competitive courses like Medicine, Dentistry and Veterinary Science are unlikely to have Clearing places, as they are already oversubscribed.

-If you have incredibly impressive grades and a wealth of extra-curricular activities under your belt, it could be worth contacting the Universities directly if you think you might be accepted, but don’t be too disheartened if they tell you to try again next year.
+Suppose you have incredibly impressive grades and a wealth of extracurricular activities under your belt.
+In that case, it could be worth contacting the universities directly if you think you might be accepted, but don’t be too disheartened if they tell you to try again next year.

-If results day rolls around and you’ve had a sudden change of heart about studying at your Confirmed place despite getting the grades required, you can still go into Clearing to find an alternative place.
+If results day rolls around and you’ve had a sudden change of heart about studying at your confirmed university or course, despite getting the grades required, you can still go into Clearing to find an alternative place.

-When you’ve found courses you’re interested in, you need to call those institutions and give them your Clearing number (from Track) and Personal ID so they can find your application.
+As mentioned, you will use the UCAS Search Tool to find universities that still have Clearing options.
+When you’ve found courses you’re interested in, you need to call those institutions and give them your Clearing number (from Hub) and Personal ID so they can find your application.
 Ask if they would accept you on the course you’re interested in and get a formal offer over the phone.
 If possible, try to take a look around their campus or see if your course director would be happy to meet you or talk to you directly.

 If You Have to Call UCAS…

-Sometimes, despite all the research and preparation, nothing can prepare you for how you react to seeing that you haven’t got the grades you need, or that you’ve had a change of heart about your Firm place.
-In which case, you may end up phoning the UCAS helpline on results day.
+Sometimes, despite all the research and preparation, nothing can prepare you for how you react to seeing that you haven’t got the grades you need or that you’ve had a change of heart about your firm place.
+In this case, you may end up phoning the UCAS helpline on results day.

-The UCAS phones will be incredibly busy all day on results day.
+The UCAS phones will be incredibly busy on results day.
 So, to get the information you need as quickly as possible, take note of the following:

 - Have your Personal ID ready